Archive > 20 June 2009

 Agents in Japanese Baseball

 With the draft over in the United States, the next focus will be on teams negotiating with agents to reach agreements for the players starting their professional careers.
-Agents occassionally get the national spotlight for some negotiations and have become a big part of sports business and the baseball world, which has led to a paradigm shift in professional sports.
+Agents occasionally get the national spotlight for some negotiations and have become a big part of sports business and the baseball world, which has led to a paradigm shift in professional sports.
+For those with a passion for other sports, items like Bushnell packages may be worth exploring.

-On the other hand, in NPB, player agents are still a fairly a new idea and agents are known as Dairinin (representative).
-One agent that comes to mind, having received national attention is Don Nomura (the son of Sachiyo Nomura, and step-son Rakuten Golden Eagles manager Katsuya Nomura).
-He was involved in negotiating a minor-league deal for Mac Suzuki and was a big part of Hideo Nomo crossing the Pacific.
+On the other hand, in NPB, player agents are still a fairly new idea, and agents are known as Dairinin (representative).
+One agent that comes to mind, having received national attention, is Don Nomura (the son of Sachiyo Nomura, and step-son of Rakuten Golden Eagles manager Katsuya Nomura).
+He was involved in negotiating a minor-league deal for Mac Suzuki and played a key role in Hideo Nomo crossing the Pacific.

-Although agents are starting to be recognized, NPB still has a closed culture toward accepting the role of the agents.
-An agent needs to be a licensed lawyer or certified as an agent by MLB, or pass the exam that the Players Association provides.
+Although agents are starting to gain recognition, NPB still has a closed culture toward accepting the role of agents.
+An agent needs to be a licensed lawyer or certified as an agent by MLB, or pass the exam provided by the Players Association.
 They also need to register with NPB in order to take part in a player’s contract negotiation.
 In order to register as an agent, the candidate must read the rules and apply downloading the materials from this page.

 The biggest difference in the role of agents between MLB and NPB is that an agent can only represent a single player.
 This restriction reduces the appeal to become a player agent as not many people will be able to live off of the five percent commission from one player.